Oral Care Benefits of Salt and Jukyeom

 Did you know that salt has a very long history in oral care?
 Sweet and minty toothpastes have only been popular since the early 20th century, whereas historians have documented salty toothpaste from as early as 5,000 BC in Egypt.
 Egyptians brushed with a toothpaste mixture of salt, herbs, beeswax, iris flowers and pepper.
 Ancient Chinese also used toothpaste with salt, additional ingredients such as ginseng, and a mix of herbs.

 In Korea and other Asian countries, salt is still one of the most popular oral care ingredients thanks to many scientifically proven benefits.
-Jukyeom - 9x roasted bamboo salt - has particularly been considered one of the most powerful medicinal salts and incorporated in mass market toothpaste since the 1980s to treat gum diseases and bad breath.
+Jukyeom - Korean bamboo salt - has particularly been considered one of the most powerful medicinal salts and incorporated in mass market toothpaste since the 1980s to treat gum diseases and bad breath.

 Benefits of salt in oral care